So, what is a limited slip differential and what’s a welded diff? Find out this and more in our LSD guide.

 This understandably is the last thing you want when accelerating in a straight line or around a corner.
 Predictably considering the name, a limited slip diff, or LSD, limits the amount of slip between the two outputs at certain times, meaning there is always at least some drive to both wheels.
 Having drive to both wheels increases traction, which in turn improves acceleration and handling.

-As mentioned, an open diff is what is fitted to most standard cars, particularly nonperformance models.
-And while it makes for a comfortable and easy drive, if one wheel loses traction then power will also be lost to the other wheel, totally losing you traction, which is a serious problem when maximum performance is what you want.
-This problem is magnified by increased power levels, and open diffs are the main reason the myth of FWD cars being useless with anything over 250bhp exists.
-To be honest, without an LSD any big power car can be pretty useless as all the power is wasted through one wheel.
+An open diff is fitted to most standard cars, particularly nonperformance models.
+And while it makes for a comfortable and easy drive, when one wheel loses traction, the other does so too, losing all traction.
+This is a serious problem when maximum performance is what you want.
+This problem magnifies by increased power levels, and open diffs are the main reason the myth of FWD cars being useless with anything over 250bhp exists.
+To be honest, without an LSD, any big power car can struggle for traction.

-This type of diff has recently become very well known in the tuning world thanks to Quaife’s ATB (Automatic Torque Biasing) diff, as fitted to the Focus RS and many tuned performance cars.
-Although it is best known in these cars, Torsen diffs are fitted to a number of cars, including most sporting RWD Toyotas from the ’90s to present day, the Honda S2000 and Integra Type-R, the S15 Silvia, most ‘90s Rover Turbos, and many more.
+This type of diff has recently become very well known in the tuning world thanks to Quaife’s ATB (Automatic Torque Biasing) diff, as fitted to the Focus RS Mk3 and many tuned performance cars.
+Although it is best known in these cars, Torsen diffs featured on a number of cars, including most sporting RWD Toyotas from the ’90s to present day, the Honda S2000 and Civic Type R, the S15 Silvia, most ‘90s Rover Turbos, and many more.

 This setup is a complex arrangement of gears that works almost backwards to an open diff; a Torsen diff applies power to the output with the most grip rather than the least.
 Applying the power to the output with the most grip, combined with the strength and general road-friendly nature of the Torsen diff makes it seem the perfect diff, but there is a downside; both wheels need to be on the ground at all times for it to work.

-On the road this will rarely be an issue and therefore is often the diff type of choice for a fast road car, but when driving to the limits on track this can be a problem.
+On the road, this will rarely be an issue.
+As a result, this diff type is a popular choice for a fast road car.
+However, when driving to the limits on track, this can be a problem.
 The way Torsen ATB diffs work also makes them very poor for drifting, but for a fast road car, they are the best by far.

 Although basic and not too road friendly, a car with a locked or welded diff, or with a spool fitted, has numerous performance uses.
-Welded diffs are often used by drifters and drag racers on a budget, as it basically removes the differential function and forces both outputs to turn at the same speed at all times by welding the diff gears together.
+Drifters and drag racers on a budget often use welded diff, as it basically removes the differential function and forces both outputs to turn at the same speed at all times by welding the diff gears together.
 This is good for traction and control, but overall handling can suffer, increasing understeer in normal driving and on RWD cars it also can increase oversteer when driving past the limits of traction.

 The other disadvantage to forcing both outputs to constantly move at the same speed is the wheels shuffle and shudder when tuning corners at very low speeds.
 Most people consider a welded diff to be a poor handling option, but many race cars use something which has the same function, a spool.
 A spool replaces the diff internals entirely with a single solid unit that gives equal drive to both wheels at all times.